adrsed/Hunter-s-Trix-Metadata-Parser/README.md

 1. In a terminal, run ```python trix_parser.py <path to the directory>```.
 You can use some options here, see [the below section](#command-line-options) for that.
-2. (If you have renamed the directory or didn't supply it via the command line, you would have to enter the volume number now.)
+2. (If you have renamed the directory you would have to enter the volume number now.)
 3. Wait a few seconds.
 4. Enjoy!